Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

-Overall, Table~\ref{tab:mandel_avg_iter_gamma3} suggests that the theoretically motivated negative tuning parameter can improve convergence in weakly and moderately coupled regimes, but its benefit is not uniform in strongly coupled regimes.
-In particular, for very small $\gamma_3$ the interaction between the parameter scaling, the induced coupling strength, and the spatial discretization becomes more subtle.
+\answer{Overall, Table~\ref{tab:mandel_avg_iter_gamma3} suggests that negative tuning can improve convergence throughout: a moderate destabilization $\theta\le\tfrac12$ is beneficial in every regime tested.} In particular, for very small $\gamma_3$ the interaction between the parameter scaling, the induced coupling strength, and the spatial discretization becomes more subtle.
 This experiment with additional emphasis on physically motivated destabilization therefore complements the previous tests by showing that the effect of tuning can depend significantly on the underlying physical regime, consistent with previous analyses of the fixed-stress split for saddle-point formulations of the Biot equations~\cite{both2017numerical}.
 In addition, as discussed in~\cite{storvik2019optimization,storvik2020fixed}, stability properties of the discretization as the inf-sup constant may impact the performance of the splitting and the optimal tuning parameter.